-Afterpay claims that 27% of Millennials (born between 1980 and 2000) in Australia have used their service.
+Afterpay claims that 27% of Millennials (born between 1980 and 2000) in Australia have used their service and they expect this to likely increase to 48% by 2030.
 Not surprisingly, the instant approval policy skews Afterpay towards a younger demographic that is tech-savvy and credit wary, and whose financial experience is still developing.
 Some critics argue that younger consumers are more easily taken advantage of.

 MyBudget founder and direct Tammy Barton says, “In our experience at MyBudget, people with multiple active Afterpay transactions are more likely to be in their twenties or thirties and have a history of using other buy now pay later services, or payday loans, or be in a debt agreement, which limits their access to other forms of credit.”